 Phase one of the Salt River, Eel River Estuary restoration project was implemented during the summer of 2013.
-Eleven sites were selected for post Salt River phase one project fish species presence and distribution monitoring on March 18, 2014 by personnel from the California Department of Fish and Wildlife (CDFW) and Humboldt County Resource Conservation District (HCRCD).
-Baited minnow traps and a 1/8th Inch mesh pole seine were operated at each of the eleven sites during surveys that occurred once monthly from March to July, 2014, and captured fish were identified and released.
-Surveys identified the species presence of tidewater goby (Eucyclogobius newberryi), coho (Oncorhynchus kisutch), chinook (Oncorhynchus tshawytscha), three-spine stickleback (Gasterosteus aculeatus), sculpin species (Cottoidea), juvenile smelt, topsmelt (Atherinops affinis), shiner perch (Cymatogaster aggregate); surf perch (Perciform); pipefish (Syngnathus leptorhyncus), and a saddle back gunnel (Pholis ornata).
+A fish sampling program was developed in the spring of 2014.
+A lower portion of the Phase two footprint was constructed in the summer and fall of 2014.
+Currently 12 sites are sampled across phase one (Riverside Ranch) and phase 2 (channel corridor) of the Salt River project.
+Fish species presence and distribution monitoring began on April 23, 2015 by personnel from the California Department of Fish and Wildlife (CDFW) and Humboldt County Resource Conservation District (HCRCD).
+A 1/8th inch mesh pole seine was operated at each of the 12 sites during surveys that occurred once monthly from April to July, 2015, and captured fish were identified, enumerated, and released.
+Surveys identified the species presence of tidewater goby (Eucyclogobius newberryi), three-spine stickleback (Gasterosteus aculeatus), sculpin species (Cottoidea), juvenile smelt, top smelt (Atherinops affinis), shiner perch (Cymatogaster aggregate); speckled sanddab (Citharichthys stigmaeus); Bay pipefish (Syngnathus leptorhyncus), and saddle back gunnel (Pholis ornata).